An Edible Family in a Mobile Home, 1976, 2023

 Bobby Baker outside home 1976, 2023.
 Photo © Andrew Whittuck

-An Edible Family in a Mobile Home will travel to the Whitworth Gallery in Manchester to coincide with the tour of Women in Revolt!
-7 March – 1 June 2025
+An Edible Family in a Mobile Home is at the Whitworth Gallery, Manchester as part of the tour of Women in Revolt!
+7 March – 20 April 2025

-Baker originally staged her installation over the course of a week in 1976 in her prefab home in Stepney.
-Visitors were invited to eat the ‘family’ and were offered cups of tea by Baker, who performed the role of polite female host.
-The family members occupied various rooms in Baker’s home, whose walls were plastered in newspaper and decorated with icing, scenting the air with sugar.
-In the living room, a father made of fruit cake slumped in an armchair surrounded by tabloid news stories; in the bath, a teenage son adorned with garibaldi biscuits lay in chocolate cake bathwater, against a background of boys' comics; and in the kitchen, a mother constructed from a dress maker’s mannequin with a teapot for a head, offered a constant supply of fairy cakes, sandwiches and fruit from compartments in her hollow abdomen.
-Baker baked, sculpted and decorated each of these family members herself over the course of three months.
+Baker originally staged her installation aged 25 over the course of a week.
+Visitors ate pieces of her cake ‘family’ and Baker served cups of tea, performing the role of polite female host.
+In the living room, a father made of fruit cake was slumped in an armchair surrounded by tabloid newspapers; in the bath, a teenage son made of garibaldi biscuits lay in chocolate cake bathwater against a background of comics; and in the kitchen, a mother constructed from a dressmaker’s mannequin with a teapot for a head offered a constant supply of fairy cakes, sandwiches and fruit from compartments in her hollow abdomen.
+Baker baked, sculpted and decorated each of these family members herself over the course of a month.

 Supported using public funding by the National Lottery through Arts Council England.
-Additional support has been secured from Acme, with further funders to be announced.
+Additional support has been secured from Acme, and People's Postcode Lottery.

 Credits